top of page

 EVEN

-When counting odd and even, count in pairs of two.
-Starting with the line leader as odd, second in line even, third in line odd, fourth in line even, and continue!
+When counting odd and even, count in pairs of two down the rider line.
+Starting with the line leader as odd, second in line even, third in line odd, fourth in line even, and continue.

 Flipper

-This card can be used as a odd and even flipper during dressage performances!
-Riders may have the card flipper at their computer, and when given a line order the rider may flip the card to whichever order they are given!
-Allowing the rider to easily keep track of their line order and directions!
+This card can be used as an Odd and Even Flipper during dressage performances.
+Riders can keep the flipper card at their computer and, when assigned a line order, flip the card to the designated side.
+This makes it easy for riders to track their line order and directions efficiently.

 Flipper